What is Cognitive abilities testing?

 4. Cognitive ability tests save time and money

 Recruiters should actively work to avoid bias as part of their hiring process.
 But it’s not unusual to find even the most equal-opportunity recruiters carrying unconscious biases about intelligence that will cause them to treat candidates unequally.
-However, cognitive ability tests can help add an objective perspective to hiring.
+However, cognitive ability test can help add an objective perspective to hiring.

 With cognitive abilities testing, recruiters can evaluate a candidate for their actual intelligence rather than their resume of past jobs, and standardise the recruitment process to eliminate subconscious ideas of what intelligence may look like.

-6. Cognitive ability tests impress candidates
+6. Cognitive ability test impress candidates

 Taking the time to thoroughly vet potential employees shows that you value hiring the right candidates.